HellyTubbies/HellyTubbies/README.md

 Hey, whats up?
 I'm Helly!
 I'm ur average everyday dude on github just looking at stuff people have created!
 Currently though, I dont do coding.. but I do want to get into it!
-I aint got the patience right now for it due to just trying to get my life back together again after Covid.
-But for now, I'm just kind of chilling as of right now.

-The main reason I'm actually on github is because of me playing a game u might of heard of called Minecraft!
-I want to keep up to date with the authors of people who create Minecraft related stuff on here. so, thats what I'm all about!

-Thanks for reading.
-Have a good day! :)
+I'm very, very interested in code digging! even though i have no clue what I'm even looking at xD

+Currently my main code interest is Java, As I play a game i think is pretty well known by now called Minecraft!
+I do want to get into modding as well!